sahiya123/i-lost-my-mom-to-pancreatic-cancer/journal/day-1.md

 From this point on, Jason ordered some pizza (which was really nice of him).
 The grief counselor stayed for a couple of hours and we all talked about a lot of stuff.
 I was bringing up a lot of childhood memories and also talked about my time in middle and high school (Jason and I went to the same schools and grew up in the same class).
 It made me realize I had a lot of past truama that I never addressed and with my Mom's passing, everything was just hitting at once.

+Later on, my half-sister, her husband, and baby came over.
+She didn't have the same Mom as me, but it was still nice she came over for my Dad and us.
+Personally, when she came, I needed alone time so I went into my backyard and just sat there.
+At one point, I looked through my house's window and I swear I thought I saw my Mom.
+However, it was just my sister walking by the window (looked like her from the distance).
+My heart skipped a beat at this moment and I just got so sad afterwards.

 I don't really remember the rest of the day/night.
 I just remember playing video games on my computer and just feeling like I'm in a nightmare.
 It wasn't hard to get to sleep, but it sucked.